Training Center Cape May announces Jerry Hatch as Civilian of the Year

-Mr. Jerry Hatch, a government employee at U.S. Coast Guard Training Center Cape May, N.J., pauses his daily schedule to take a portrait in front of the training center’s flagpole, March 10, 2021.
-Hatch was recognized as Training Center Cape May's 2020 Civilian of the Year, March 8, 2021.
-(U.S. Coast Guard photo by Petty Officer 2nd Class Shannon Kearney)
+Mr. Jerry Hatch, a civilian government employee here at U.S. Coast Guard Training Center (TRACEN) Cape May, N.J., was announced as the training center’s Civilian of the Year at an All-Hands event for the Facilities Engineering department personnel on base, March 8, 2021.

+The facilities department at TRACEN Cape May is responsible for the maintenance, repair, and upkeep of the training center.
+They handle such things as lawn maintenance, building repairs, and contracting big construction projects.

+As the only planner estimator in the facilities engineering department, Hatch was directly responsible for the design, planning, estimation, and execution of over $225,000 worth of corrective and preventative maintenance projects, all of which had a direct impact on training center personnel and the recruits in training.

 |Date Taken: